Skip to main content

 When the student turns 19, their Chase High School Checking account will convert to a Chase Total Checking account and they'll receive a new Chase debit card.
 The parent/guardian from the Chase High School Checking account will remain as a co-owner of the Chase Total Checking account unless removed.

 Eligible students 17 years or older can change their account from a High School Checking account to a Chase College Checking account by seeing a banker at a Chase branch.
-You'll need proof of college/university student status (for example, a transcript or acceptance letter) and expected graduation date.
+You'll need proof of student status (for example, a transcript or acceptance letter) and expected graduation date.
 If you have questions about acceptable forms of identification, contact the branch for more information.